 Breast Reduction Surgery

 Large breasts can have both an emotional and physical affect on your daily life.
 Women with large breasts often experience symptoms such as back pain, neck pain, bra strap grooving of their shoulders, rashes beneath their breasts and many other symptoms.
-Large breasts can make it difficult to perform daily activities, excercise, and even find clothing that fits appropriatly.
+Large breasts can make it difficult to perform daily activities, exercise, and even find clothing that fits appropriately.

 Breast reduction surgery removes the excess breast tissue and places the breasts in a more natural youthful position.
 The shape of the breasts improves, and they become more attractive and proportionate with your body.
 Breast reduction surgery can be one of the most rewarding operations we performed by plastic surgeons.
 After having the operation performed, many women wish they would have had the operation years earlier.

 There are several techniques that Dr. Smith will use to perform a breast reduction.
 Each of the following breast reduction techniques is aimed at removing excess breast tissue, adding contour to the breasts, and repositioning the nipple and areola on the chest wall.
 The standard breast reduction technique uses a “keyhole” or Wise pattern shaped incision.
 This incision technique is best for large pendulous breasts.
 Another technique is called a Vertical or “lollipop” breast reduction.
 This technique involves an incision around the areola and vertically from the areola down to the infra-mammary fold (Lollipop Incision).
 This technique is ideal for breasts that are large but are not as ptotic, sagging, or pendulous.
 The final technique that is occasionally used is a scarless breast reduction.
 This operation involves a small incision and is mainly performed using liposuction to remove excess fatty tissue.
 Each of these techniques is described in more detail below.